MetabolicXploration/MetXVault_DEPRECATED_20251118/2_notes/@yaboEconomicPrinciplesCell2023.md

 #### 2.7.1.
 Precursors of macromolecules

-A particularly interesting fact is that metabolic networks can be described as bow-tie structures [45]: a large variety of nutrients can be converted into a very small number (usually counted up to 12) essential metabolic intermediates, which give rise to, again, a diverse set of molecules (for a detailed discussion, see Chapter 3).
+A particularly interesting fact is that metabolic networks can be described as bow-tie structures [[@friedlanderEvolutionBowTieArchitectures2015|[45] ]]: a large variety of nutrients can be converted into a very small number (usually counted up to 12) essential metabolic intermediates, which give rise to, again, a diverse set of molecules (for a detailed discussion, see Chapter 3).
 This gives two important insights into metabolic networks.
 First, this plasticity of the metabolic networks, allows organisms to grow in various environments, where different nutrients are available.
 Second, due to this organization, the biosynthesis of macromolecule precursors competes for the same starting molecules, independently from the initial nutrients.

-> #TODO add reference [45]

 #### 2.7.2.
 Catalysts needed for macromolecule synthesis